vipulnaik/diet-exercise-health/notes/2018-12-head-neck-jaw-tooth-pain.md

 noticed a much more mild pain, possibly due to using the right side of my teeth for all my eating activities.

+I had two normal meals.
+In the evening, I was craving lassi/butter-milk but didn't want to go out and get it.
+I used some diluted yogurt with cumin powder for the effect.
+It's possible I put more cumin than ideal.

+Toward late evening, I felt a lot of throat irritation which may have been due to the astringent or the cumin or just other factors; I wasn't sure.
+In any case, I decided not to apply astringent at night.

+I went to sleep around 8 PM.
+Sleep was relatively good.
+Got an alert around 4:40 when I was also naturally semi-awake.

+## Wednesday, January 1 (2019-01-02)

+I have to go in to the office, so it's a tricky day.

+I decided to take yogurt along so I could have diluted yogurt while in the office, as a replaecment for hot chocolate (that might be too hot for my throat, and have more caffeine/sugar than I would like).

+I ate breakfast at home at around 6:30, and left home around 7:45.